tweag/chainsail-resources/examples/soft-kmeans/README.md

 ### Sampling
 With an initial state for the MCMC chain set at `(mean of 1st component, mean of 2nd component) = (1, 0)`, the chain gets stuck in the lower probability mode.
-That means that the mixture component with the higher weight (component 2) incorrectly fits the cluster with the lower number of points, and vice versa.
+That means that the mixture component with the higher weight (component 2) incorrectly fits the cluster with the lower number of points and vice versa.

 <img alt="sampling single chain with initial state = (1, 0)" src="./images/sampling_sc_initstate-1-0.png" height="400"/>

-As the following histogram, this results in the samples of the means being slightly offset from their expected positions (`~(0, 1.5)`) due to the mismatch between the number of points in the cluster and the weight of the Gaussian mixture component (low-weight component fitting the cluster with higher number of points, and vice versa):
+As the following histogram shows, this results in the samples of the means being slightly offset from their expected positions (`~(0, 1.5)`) due to the mismatch between the number of points in the cluster and the weight of the Gaussian mixture component:

 <img alt="sampled means single chain" src="./images/samples_means_sc_initstate-1-0.png" height="400"/>